pushpabrol/idp-initiated-redirector-sp/README.md

 #### Auth0 Setup:

-1. Create a federated enterprise connection to an IDP in Auth0.
-This IDP should support IDP initiated Authentication and pass SAMLResponse with RelayState containing the downstream applications URL.
+1. Create a federated enterprise connection to a SAML IDP in Auth0.
+This IDP should support IDP initiated Authentication and pass *SAMLResponse* with *RelayState* containing the downstream applications URL to Auth0.
 Let’s say the name for this connection is SAMLIDP

 2. Create a redirect hub application in Auth0 – In the sample this application runs at http://localhost:3000.
     1. Name: Redirect Hub